tomaslin/batchata/README.md

 batchata start-gemini

 # Send a message to Gemini
-batchata converse-gemini "Your message here"
+batchata gemini "Your message here"

 # Close the active Gemini conversation
 batchata close-gemini